foliant-docs/foliant/docs/src/docker.md

         FROM foliant/foliant:pandoc

     > Pandoc and TeXLive are not included in the default image because they add about 5 GB to the image size.
-For situations where you're interesing in site generation only, this would add way too much overhead.
+If you're interested in site generation only, this would add huge unnecessary overhead.

 3. Build the image for your project:

         $ docker build -t my-project .

-4. Run Foliant in Docker:
+4. Run Foliant with Docker:

         $ docker run --rm -it -v `pwd`:/usr/src/app -w /usr/src/app my-project make pdf

+    In PowerShell:

+        $ docker run --rm -it -v ${PWD}:/usr/src/app -w /usr/src/app my-project make pdf